dsmyda/Janet/README.md

 Ask a basic analytics question.
 The query used to produce the results will be attached, for review and verification.

-If a `synthName` is not passed, then it'll call `/api/synthesize`.
+If `synthName` is not passed, then it'll call `/api/synthesize`.
 To lower usage costs and improve accuracy, it's recommended you synthesize the smallest subset of tables required to answer the question.

 If OpenAI returns multiple responses (default 3, configurable using the `openaiParams` field), then the first query that succeeds will be taken.